Skip to contents

 nchain

-An integer between 1 and 4 that specifies the number of mcmc chains to be run per jags model.
+An integer between 1 and 4 that specifies the number of MCMC chains to be run per jags model.

 nadapt